Call Us

 • Diabetes management – someone with diabetes has to focus on controlling their food intake, and this monitoring can result in some people becoming preoccupied with label reading, which can leave them at risk of diabulimia

-These risk factors combine in certain individuals and can lead them to develop an eating disorder.
+These risk factors combine in certain people and can lead them to develop an eating disorder.

 Dangers of diabulimia